 Fights, Plights, and Physical Punishment

-That’s how our social life went;
+So that’s how my social life went;

 That’s how my lonely youth was spent.

-I’m glad Ma could circumvent
+But I’m glad Ma

 Our hearing parental